Child/Adolescent ADHD Assessment

 The second part of the assessment includes a thorough developmental history with the parents alone without the child present.
 This is to discuss current difficulties that your child or teenager is experiencing both at home and in school, and to investigate any co-existing conditions that may be present.
 At the end of this appointment, you will be provided with the Conners Comprehensive Behavior Rating Scales.
 These scales are completed by parents and a teacher at your child’s school.

 Once completed and returned to the practice, these forms, along with the information gathered at the initial consultation, will be reviewed by the psychiatrist to determine whether your child meets the DSM-V diagnostic criteria for ADHD.
 You and your child will be invited to attend a formulation session where the results of the assessment will be given.
 If a formal diagnosis is given and medication is indicated, your child’s treatment will usually be initiated at the end of this session.
-Shortly after this appointment, a comprehensive report will be sent out to you and to your child’s GP and school (with your permission).
+4-6 weeks after this appointment, a comprehensive report will be sent out to you and to your child’s GP and school (with your permission).